thibaultcha/lua-argon2/README.md

 ### Prerequisites

-[Argon2] must be compiled and available somwhere in your system.
+[Argon2] must be compiled and available somewhere in your system.

 ### Install